 In the event a concern arises with the appointed consultants, NJNS reserves the right to have a meeting with the appointing organization to resolve the issue.

 The terms of the consultants shall be staggered as follows: NJLN consultant’s term expires in even-numbered years; NJSNA consultant’s term expires in odd-numbered years.
-Terms may be extended as needed. (rationale: clarification)
+Terms may be extended as needed.

+Consultant duties should be equally distributed among both consultants. (rationale: clarification)

 B. The board may appoint an individual to serve as Parliamentarian at any and all meetings as needed.

-The Parliamentarian shall serve on the Bylaws and Scholarship Committees. (rationale: NSNA compliance)
+. (rationale: NSNA compliance)

 In the event that a parliamentarian is unavailable, one of the appointed consultants may serve as the Parliamentarian as long as the other consultant is available to the board.
 Parliamentarian attendance is optional except at the annual convention.